 Houzz community member makaloco was with the majority opinion “Shower for me.
 I had a tub for 23 years in my previous apartment and only used it to shower the plants and clean the cats’ litter box.”

 “If I had to choose between the old fashioned shower bath combination, or just a bathtub – then 100% it would be the walk in shower.”
-Wrote Houzz community member bugsysmom717.
+Answered Houzz user bugsysmom717.

-In the 2014 Winter Bathroom Trends Study, via remodeling community leader Houzz, 7,645 homeowners who were preparing for or had begun bathroom remodeling were surveyed.
-This study covered much more than The Great Bathtub Versus Shower Debate, but found an interesting relationship about homeowners tub choice by age group.
+In the 2020 Winter Bathroom Trends Study, via remodeling community leader Houzz, 7,645 homeowners who were preparing for or had begun bathroom remodeling were surveyed.
+This study covered much more than The Great Bathtub Versus Shower Debate but found an interesting relationship about homeowners’ tub choice by age group.
 A clear majority of senior citizens are skipping the tub.

 - Rain showers skew young, hand showers skew older